alessiotamborini/alessiotamborini.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Poster presentation at BMES 2023 in Seattle, WA.
+Delivered a poster presentation at BMES 2023 in Seattle, WA.